the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 ## Store the film

 When you have shot a roll of film, don't just wind it all up immediately onto the spool.
-There is a simple technique that will make you life easier when working in the changing bag.
+There is a simple technique that will make your life easier when working in the changing bag.
 In my extensive study of film photography, I only read about this trick once.
 When you try it yourself, you will never take a film out of your camera any other way.

 The trick is to leave a little bit of film leader exposed on the roll when you wind it up.
 Don't completely wind the film up into the spool.
 Instead, pay attention to your camera when you are winding your film up.
 While winding it up, you will feel and hear it detach from the spool.
 That is when you need to stop.
 It is easy to feel this point.
 Once you wind up a few films, you will know approximately how many turns your camera needs to wind the film up off the spool.
 Once you feel it clunk off, wind it another quarter turn then open your camera.
 Fold the last 5mm of film back on itself then hand-wind the rest of the film into the canister. (photo).

 Doing this will make your life so much easier.
 You will see why when you read about loading your tank.

-# Back in the Lab to Develop a Film

-# Load the developing tank
+# In the Lab - Loading the developing tank

-For many novices, this is the most uncertain step.
+For many people, this is the most uncertain step.
 A seemingly complex and high-risk task with almost no instruction.
 "Just load the film onto the reels".
 Hmm.
-Various internet videos show the loading of the reel and simply say "do it in the bag".

-One thing to do is to get familiar with the reel.
+The first thing to do is to get familiar with the reel.
 Know how to open it and close it.
 Do it several times.
 You will want to be comfortable opening it when you have developed your film and want to take it out of the reel.
+Hold the reel vertically, with the two discs in each hand and the little ball bearings at the top.
 To open the reel you hold the left hand reel still and twist the right hand reel upwards until it clicks open.
 You will feel some resistance.
 Push through it and it will click open.
+To close it, just do the reverse.

-If you have followed my advice above section about storing your film and left a little bit of film leader sticking out of the canister, then the task of actually loading you undeveloped film onto the reel is about to get a whole lot easier.
+If you have followed my advice above section about storing your film and left a little bit of film leader sticking out of the canister, then the task of actually loading you undeveloped film onto the reel is easy.
 The initial 'priming' of the film onto the reel can be done in daylight, outside of the bag...

 0. Pull the film leader out about as much as if you were loading it into your camera again.
 0. Cut the leader off so the film is full width at your cut point.
 Cut off the minimum amount needed.